rezakhademix/govalidator/README.md

         var profile Profile

-        // after filling profile struct data with binding or other methods
+        // after filling profile struct with binding or other methods

         v := govalidator.New()